SamMast/TDD_GiftGiver/README.md

 # Purpose

-* I created this app to learn/practice TDD (Test Driven Development)
+* I created this app to learn/practice TDD with React(Test Driven Development)

 - Tests written with Jest